 With regards to going to the pool alone, the minimum age I gave in the introductory paragraphs was 15 years old.
 The reason why I said 15 is because that is also the minimum age one can be certified to be a lifeguard in the US.

-It would be strange if the lifeguard on duty was only able to do their job because a parent or guardian was supervising them.
-I’m going to assume the lifeguard is able to independently do their job without supervision, and an age limit higher than 15 would prohibit one who is exactly 15 years of age from even entering the pool alone.
+It would be strange if the lifeguard on duty needs to be supervised at all times by a parent or guardian themselves.
+I’m going to assume the lifeguard is able to independently do their job without supervision.

 In rare cases, some pools have a minimum age limit to go alone at 16, and many of them have their age limit at 14 or even 12 years of age.